 Farleys House opened for private visits in 2000 and in 2006 we converted the old workshop into a gallery which has since been steadily developed.
 Farleys Gallery serves the spirit of Lee Miller and Roland Penrose, presenting their work alongside that of their friends and emerging, contemporary artists.

-On Sundays, visitors to Farleys Gallery can enjoy a selection of cold drinks, various teas, fine cafetiere coffee and delicious, locally made cake.
-Organisers of group visits may also pre-order fresh cake.
+On our open days, visitors to Farleys Gallery can enjoy a selection of cold drinks, teas, fine cafetiere coffee and delicious, locally made cake.